-- We selected a sample of recorded revenue transactions and performed the following procedures: - Obtained customer source documents and agreed them against the respective contract, related amendments, if any, or Statement of Work, if applicable, for each selection, to test if the contractual terms of the agreement have been appropriately applied to each selection. - Evaluated management's application of each step within the revenue accounting guidance and tested revenue recognition for specific performance obligations, including the allocation of pricing. - Tested the mathematical accuracy of management's calculations of revenue and associated timing of revenue recognized in the financial statements.
+- We selected a sample of recorded revenue transactions and performed the following procedures: - Obtained an understanding of management's processes and controls related to revenue recognition. - Obtained customer source documents and agreed them against the respective contract, related amendments, if any, or Statement of Work, if applicable, for each selection, to test if the contractual terms of the agreement have been appropriately applied to each selection. - Evaluated management's application of each step within the revenue accounting guidance and tested revenue recognition for specific performance obligations, including the allocation of pricing. - Tested the mathematical accuracy of management's calculations of revenue and associated timing of revenue recognized in the financial statements.